 Frequently Asked Questions

 If you are pregnant and considering adoption, the birth parent counselors at Family & Children’s Agency can arrange to meet with you at a time and place convenient for you.
 It helps to have someone to talk to who can help you think about all of your options without feeling pressured to make any specific decision.

 We understand that you have a lot of questions.
 Rest assured our staff is here to help you understand the process.
 We have compiled a list of the most commonly asked questions we receive.
-If you still have questions after reading our FAQs, feel free contact us at 203-855-8765 or email Natalie Jackson, Director, Adoption.
+If you still have questions after reading our FAQs, feel free contact us at 203-855-8765 or email Margaret Woglom, Assistant Director, Adoption & Early Childhood.

 Family & Children’s Agency believes in a caring approach that is concerned with the needs and rights of all parties involved as we work to create safe and permanent plans for children.
 We view adoption as a lifelong process where we work to support all members of the adoption triad – birth parents, adoptive parents, and adoptees.